BribedJupiter/SimpleBounties/README.md

 # SimpleBounties
-A simple, straight-forward Spigot plugin for servers using Minecraft 1.19+ to allow players to place and complete bounties on each other.
+A simple, straight-forward Spigot plugin for servers using Minecraft 1.19+ to allow players to place and complete bounties on each other through a command system.

 ### Version 1.1
 - Add the ability to pay off your own bounty